Rufus For Real

 For the Blue Cheese Dressing

-• Mayonnaise — creamy base
+• Mayonnaise — the creamy base

 • Sour cream — adds tang and richness